ondrae/WeVoteBase/README.md

 To see what we are currently working on, see our Pivotal tracker: https://www.pivotaltracker.com/n/projects/1346856

+Join our Google Group here to discuss the We Vote Base application (creating a social ballot): https://groups.google.com/forum/#!forum/wevoteengineering

-You may join our Google Group here for questions about election related data: https://groups.google.com/forum/#!forum/electiondata
+You may join our Google Group here for questions about election related data (importing and exporting): https://groups.google.com/forum/#!forum/electiondata

 ### Setup - Dependencies